Super Rugby: COVID-19: Regionalisation, South African departure (2020–2021)

-Super Rugby Pacific: Fiji and the Pacific Islands join the competition (2022–)
+Super Rugby Pacific: Pacific Islands expansion (2022–present)

 In the longer term, a new 12-team tournament from 2022 onwards had been mooted, with the current five Australian and five New Zealand sides to be joined by Moana Pasifika, and a Fijian side.
 New Zealand Rugby has confirmed that it intends to partner with Fiji Rugby and Moana Pasifika, along with Australia going forward.
 In April 2021, it was announced that licences had been offered to the Fijian Drua and Moana Pasifika ahead of joining Super Rugby in 2022.
 The new format was confirmed in August 2021, with the tournament branded as Super Rugby Pacific, with the competition returning to a round robin format, although the divisions will be replaced by one main log instead.

+In 2024, the Melbourne Rebels, following a period of financial difficulties and being placed into administration, were shut down by Rugby Australia.
+The Rebels board challenged the decision to cut the team and took Rugby Australia to court over the decision.
+The Rebels did not take part in the 2025 Super Rugby season.

+In 2025, talks of expansion were mentioned in the Australian and New Zealand news-media after World Rugby Chairman Brett Robinson met officials in the United States about the possibility of including an American team in the competition.
+Australian sports news website, The Roar, wrote: "At the heart of World Rugby's interest in the expansion is to ensure the United States has a competitive national side by the time the 2031 Rugby World Cup moves to the Americas for the first time.
+It comes after the USA Eagles missed qualification for the first time in 2023 – five years after Major League Rugby started in 2018."

 Current franchises

-There are twelve franchises currently in Super Rugby; five from Australia, one from Fiji, five from New Zealand, and one representing the Pacific Islands.
+There are eleven franchises currently in Super Rugby; four from Australia, one from Fiji, five from New Zealand, and one representing the Pacific Islands.
 Each franchise is representing a franchise area, with each franchise in New Zealand representing a collection of unions, compared to the Australian model of one franchise per union.
-This model differs from the traditional club-based model of other Australian sports; with 5 Super Rugby teams in Australia compared to the 16 Australian-based National Rugby League teams and the 18 teams of the Australian Football League.
-The Pacific Islands franchise, Moana Pasifika, will play mainly in New Zealand during the 2022 season.
+This model differs from the traditional club-based model of other Australian sports; with 4 Super Rugby teams in Australia compared to the 16 Australian-based National Rugby League teams and the 18 teams of the Australian Football League.
+The Pacific Islands franchise, Moana Pasifika, played mainly in New Zealand during the 2022 season.